 Lunch is not just a meal here — it’s a sacred pause.

-– La Table d’Estoublon: a dreamy château lunch, paired with their own rosé.
+– La Table d’Estoublon: for a refined lunch at a chateau with its own wine.

 What to explore